craigthusiast/udemy_comprehensive_ror/README.md

 This README would normally document whatever steps are necessary to get the application up and running, but it's a Markdown syntax tutorial instead.

-When you do want to insert a <br /> break tag using Markdown, you end a line with
+When you do want to insert a break tag <br /> in Markdown, you can either use an html br tag,
-two or more spaces, then type return.
+or you can end a line with two or more spaces,
+then type return.

 This is a normal paragraph with a link to [craigthusiast.com](http://www.craigthusiast.com).
 Surround the link text in square brackets and immediately follow with URL around parentheses.